Adoptable Animals

 Beth Lazar became connected with CAWL after seeing an injured black Labrador Retriever available for adoption, cross-posted by a friend of her husband’s on Facebook.
 The Lazar’s had lost their 11 year old black lab a year or so prior to cancer and had been interested in finding another through rescue.
 As a relatively new organization at the time, CAWL was looking for a volunteer help to help build out their website.
 Beth jumped in with two feet and has been an IT guru, webmaster, social media expert, foster home, and adoption coordinator for CAWL ever since.

-During her non-dog focused hours, Beth owns and operates Daisy Twist Company, an amusement rental company that services the Front Range of Colorado.
-She, along with her husband Mike, and son Brady, have 2 rescued Labs from CAWL, and miss very greatly an 11-year old Lab, a 13-year old Golden Retriever, a rescued cat, and a very special foster dog named Mango.
+During her non-dog focused hours, Beth manages internet marketing campaigns for several clients.
+She, along with her husband Mike, and son Brady, have 2 rescued Labs from CAWL, and miss very greatly an 11-year old Lab, a 13-year old Golden Retriever, a rescued cat, and an extra special foster dog named Mango.

 Kyle Gustafson, Secretary